 Recent news in the Todd lab

-Mark Peaden has joined the lab and is currently working in the Mojave desert conducting conservation research with desert tortoises.
+Mark Peaden has joined the lab as research support and is currently working in the Mojave desert conducting conservation research with desert tortoises.

 The Todd lab is happy to welcome postdoctoral research associate Dr. Aaron Lotz to our lab.
 Aaron will be working with Dr. Todd and CA Department of Fish and Game to address issues that affect the conservation management of California's reptile and amphibian diversity.